-Ian David Moss, Founder and Editor-in-Chief, began Createquity as a first-year graduate student and has since emerged as a highly respected thought leader in the nonprofit arts sector.
-As Research Director for Fractured Atlas, Ian specializes in grounding programs and policies in relevant hypotheses and mission-critical objectives, thereby ensuring a smooth pathway from inquiry to knowledge to action.
-Evidence-based strategic frameworks that he helped create have guided the distribution of more than $60 million in grants to date by two of the nation’s most important arts funders.
-Ian designed and leads implementation of Fractured Atlas’s pioneering cultural asset mapping software, Archipelago, which visualizes information about creative activities in a particular geography.
+Ian David Moss founded Createquity as a first-year graduate student and has since emerged as a highly respected thought leader in the nonprofit arts sector.
+As Research Director for Fractured Atlas, Ian works with his own organization and the wider field to promote a culture of learning and assessment and support informed decision-making on behalf of the arts.
+Evidence-based strategic frameworks that he helped create have guided the distribution of nearly $75 million in grants to date by some of the nation’s most important arts funders.